 A young me was browsing the internet alone in his room, back in his parents’ house.
 No. I didn’t watch porn (not at that moment, at least).
-If I remember correctly, I just discovered the world of eBooks and audiobooks.
+I just discovered the world of eBooks and audiobooks.

-I was looking at a whole list of them through my dusty glasses.
+I looked at a whole list of them through my dusty glasses.
 I could download anything I wanted to read.
 Only one book caught my attention though.
 “The Art Of Approaching Women”.

 “Ahh, what’s that?”

-I was seventeen when I fell down the rabbit hole of self-help back in 2008.
+I was seventeen when I fell down the rabbit hole of self-help.
 It felt good for the first two-three years.
 Like I was improving my life.
 The nerd from high school was making moves.
 But things got worse in the long run because I collected mental issues weekly.

-Then my father died from cancer, and things went even more downhill.
+Then my father died from cancer, and things went even worse.
 I found myself stuck in a pile of problems.
 I was depressed, had zero self-confidence, and barely had friends I liked.
 I tried to get some girls but got rejected on autopilot.

 After five years of trying to “self-help” my way out of this, my mom was like, “You need therapy”.
-I told her, “No, I don’t.
-I can solve this myself”.
-But then I realized I couldn’t.
+I told her I could solve this myself.
+But deep inside, I knew I couldn’t.

 “What do I have to lose?
 Everything is already shit”.